Butternut Squash Soup

-This easy-to-cook, highly nutritious, curried soup is deliciously smooth with a real kick in the flavour.
+Butternut Squash Soup is easy-to-cook and highly nutritious.
+This spicy, curried version is deliciously smooth with a real kick in the flavour.

 Per serving: 77 Calories, 0.5% fat